google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## New CT-Related registries

-IANA is requisted to add a new protocol registry, "Public Notary Transparency", to the list that appears at https://www.iana.org/assignments/
+IANA is requested to add a new protocol registry, "Public Notary Transparency", to the list that appears at https://www.iana.org/assignments/

-The reset of this section defines registries, or sub-registries, to be created within the new Certificate Transparency registry.
+The rest of this section defines sub-registries to be created within the new Public Notary Transparency registry.

 ### Hash Algorithms {#hash_algorithms}